-Nintendo Switch Pro Controller vs PowerA Controller: Which should you buy in 2018?
+Is Nintendo Switch's Pro Controller better than the PowerA Controller?

 All the bells and whistles

-The controller to choose when you absolutely have to have it all.

-The price of the Pro Controller may be a bit on the high end of the scale but you will get a lot for your buck.
+The Pro Controller price may be a bit on the high end of the scale, but you will get a lot for your buck.
 If you need that rumble or you collect amiibo and use them regularly, this might be the only choice for you.

-PowerA Enhanced Wireless Controller
+PowerA Enhanced Wireless Controller - Nintendo Switch

-The PowerA Enhanced Wireless controller makes a few sacrifices in order to keep the price down.
+The PowerA Enhanced Wireless Controller makes a few sacrifices to keep the price down.
 However, if the things sacrificed don't matter to you, this may be a perfect controller.
-Add in the programmable buttons and that makes this controller a formidable contender.
+Add in the programmable buttons, and that makes this controller a formidable contender.